puiutucutu/PageLoader/README.md

 ## How it works

-The html contains the parent container `<div class="o-page-loader">` which is set to `display: fixed` occupying the entire user screen and has `opacity: 1` - thie opacity is animated using css via `transition: opacity .5s`.
+The html contains the parent container `<div class="o-page-loader">` which is set to `display: fixed` so as to occupy the entire browser screen and also has `opacity: 1` - this opacity is animated using css via `transition: opacity .5s`.

 The loader `<div class="o-page-loader--spinner"></div>` will continue to animate up until `display: none` is applied on the parent container.